 The Best Winter Treks in Nepal are mainly done in Annapurna and Langtang routes.
 Winter trek in Nepal is also very popular in terms of weather.
-Visit to the most demanding trek rote and get an awesome experience.
+Visit the most demanding trek rote and get an awesome experience.

-The busy seasons in Nepal are March-May and September-November, as this is when the weather tends to be best for outdoor activities.
+Many tourists don’t know that there are the best winter hiking and walking trails in Nepal.
+Likewise, busy seasons in Nepal for hikes are from March-May and September-November, as this is when the weather tends to be best for outdoor activities.
 However, winter trekking shouldn’t be overlooked.
 Similarly, the temperatures may be colder, but the views are often at their best.
-Plus, you won’t be competing for space along the trails or in the lodges by trekking in winter.
-Get your guide and choose the best winter treks in Nepal.
+Plus, you won’t be competing for space along the trails as trekking in the wintertime.

+Nepal is an amazing country in terms of natural beauty.
+There are a lot of tallest mountains, beautiful rivers, green valleys, waterfalls, turquoise lakes… etc. all year round.
 You can make a plan to visit Nepal in any season.
-The variations of land topography, climatic condition, and ethnic diversity make Nepal a paradise of travelers.
-Generally, in February, the temperature is cold but the sky is blue and very clear weather.
+The variations in land topography, climatic condition, and ethnic diversity make Nepal a paradise for travelers.
+Generally, in February, the temperature is cold but the sky is blue, and very clear weather.

 What are the best winter Hiking Walking & Treks in Nepal?

 The trek into the Annapurna region is from the south as you make your way up into the world-famous Annapurna Sanctuary.
 This is one of the great treks in the world.
-Fabulous view from low altitude, but you are coming to the land of thousands of steps.
+Fabulous view from a low altitude, but you are coming to the land of thousands of steps.
 Most of your trek is spent below 3,200m/10,500 feet but the terrain is challenging with thousands and thousands of stairs.

-Besides that, trek in Langtang or Everest, sheer beauty, dramatic massive mountains, friendly people, adventure trails and an experience that will stay with you forever.
+Besides that, trek in Langtang or Everest, sheer beauty, dramatic massive mountains, friendly people, adventure trails, and an experience that will stay with you forever.
 The exciting expansive views will leave you mesmerized.
-Standing at the base camp of the world’s tallest mountain and trekking up to the famous and classic top views, truly breathtaking.
+Standing at the base camp of the world’s tallest mountain and trekking up to the famous and classic top views, is truly breathtaking.

-The Best Winter Treks in Nepal season fact (mid December / January / February)
+The Best Winter Treks in Nepal season fact (mid-December / January / February)